“Change is not merely necessary to life–it is life.”–Alvin Toffler

 Will also be streaming on the Seeking Delphi™ YouTube channel.

 Questions of the day: 1.
 Is a manned return to the moon possible by 2024?
 Is a fusion-generated power plant possible by 2025?
 Will cyborgs rule the world in 2100?
 Answers: 1.
 Maybe.
 2. Maybe 3.
 Most of us are already cyborgs.
 Read on for details.

-While you’re reading about all this week’s future-related news, don’t forget that you can subscribe to Seeking Delphi™ podcasts on iTunes, PlayerFM, or YouTube(audio with slide show) and you can also follow us on Twitter and Facebook.
+While you’re reading about all this week’s future-related news, don’t forget that you can subscribe to Seeking Delphi™ podcasts on Apple Podcasts, PlayerFM, or YouTube(audio with slide show) and you can also follow us on Twitter and Facebook.

 Transport--Sorry Back to The Future fans, the hoverboard is still a work in progress.
 Frenchman Franky Zapata failed in his attempt to fly a hoverboard of his own invention across the English Channle.
 OK, who ever heard of a Frenchman named Franky? (video below)